alex-lansing/DH199-UX-Project/README.md

 ### Summary of Findings
 The La Historia Museum website has notable cosmetic problems.
 The most urgent edits needed include changes to the navigation menu.
 The current menu design is slightly inconsistent with other websites.
 Further, the menu does not properly display user's page location.
 Other edits are needed to improve the website layout and aesthetics.
 Help and documentation should also be added to make the site more accessible to a wider range of users.

+## Competitor Analysis
+I conducted a [SWOT](https://www.kickassux.com/ux-library/swot-analysis) (Strengths, Weaknesses, Opportunities, Threats) analysis of similar websites to identify what features will maximize the user experience of La Historia Museum's website.
+I analyzed the [Los Angeles Contemporary Archive](https://www.lacarchive.com) site and the [Autry Museum of the American West](https://theautry.org/) site.

+### Los Angeles Contemporary Archive
+#### Strengths
+- Organized system of submitting to archive: users are able to enter information about Title, Authors, Edition, Keywords, Dates, etc. in their submission
+- Easy to navigate: menu is clear and users are able to view their location at any page in the website
+- Archive materials filter: users can organize/filter the material to view by date acquired, artist, title name, format, publisher, venue, collections, or item location
+#### Weaknesses
+- Website design lacks creativity/aesthetics
+- Reading Group page design is inconsistent with the rest of the website
+- Advanced Search does not filter Archive materials properly
+#### Opportunities
+- Expanisve archive welcomes users to browse and add their own materials
+- Calendar page could promote more upcoming events and present a more aesthetic experience
+- Advertise more the ability for users to make appointments to visit the archive
+#### Threats
+- Other nonprofit websites are more aesthetically appealing to users
+- Website might appear somewhat untrustworthy to users due to the lack of design
+- Subscription page inconsistent with other websites; discourages users to subscribe to the email list

+### Autry Museum of the American West
+#### Strengths
+- Consistent and coherent design throughout the website
+- Side menu provides efficient navigation and clear representation of user page location
+- Multiple ways to routes to important pages (i.e. donation page can be visited via the home page, side bar on every page, or through the menu)
+#### Weaknesses
+- Some hyperlinks in the top photo gallery don't lead to proper pages
+- Subscription sign up requires users to visit two separate pages
+- User has to click twice to visit menu subpages
+#### Opportunities
+- Upcoming Exhibitions are only visible towards the bottom of the Exhibitions page; could showcase upcoming exhibitions more for visitors
+#### Threats
+- Numerous pages available to users all with same design; might appear monotonous to users
+- Repetition of page designs makes pages not memorable